-In terms of its SIM-only month to month plans, Vodafone brings five solid offers to the table costing between $30 and $80 per month.
-Each plan offers unlimited national calls and SMS, with data allowances ranging from a modest 500MB up to a significant 11GB.
+In terms of its SIM-only month to month plans, Vodafone brings five solid offers to the table costing between $35 and $60 a month.
+Each plan offers unlimited national calls and SMS, with data allowances ranging from a relatively modest 1.5GB up to a significant 11GB.

-- Good mix of plans with data inclusions to suit light and heavy mobile users
+- It has a good mix of plans with data inclusions to suit light and heavy mobile users

-- Plans provide access to $5 Roaming feature
+- Plans provide access to Vodafone’s $5 Roaming feature

 - Strong value proposition particularly for mid-range plans

 As with the other major telcos (Telstra and Optus), Vodafone the company is by no means the only way to access Vodafone the network.
-With a wide variety of providers to pick from – several of which we haven’t covered here, such as GoTalk, Hello Mobile, C Mobile and Think Mobile – there really is an abundance of options if you love your Vodafone service.
+With a wide variety of providers to pick from – some of which we have not covered here – GoTalk, Hello Mobile, C Mobile and Think Mobile – there really is an abundance of options if you love your Vodafone service.

-From our review, it’s clear that each of the providers has some unique selling points, whether it’s a huge range of plans to pick from (Kogan), international call inclusions (Lebara), the simplicity of big data at low prices (TPG), or additional incentives (Vodafone).
-Have fun comparing!
+From our review, it’s clear that each of the providers has some unique selling points, whether it’s:

 - A solid all-rounder, and no gimmicks or setup fees (Kogan),